utdata/icj-class/css/css-class.md

 ## Set the credit

 Our next challenge is to set the credit.
-Because the credit is in a `<p>` tag, we need to add a class attribute to it so we can target it with CSS.
+Because the credit is in a `<p>` tag, we need to add a class attribute to it so we can target it specifically with CSS.
 We'll use a "class" because credits are not unique, and this way we could set them for all the credits on our site.

-- In the html page, add the `class="credit"` attribute to the `<p>` tag so it looks like this:
+- In the html page, add the `class="credit"` attribute to the `<p>` tag around the credit "Source: Epicurious.com" so it looks like this:

 ```html
 <p class="credit">
 ```

-- Now that we've defined it, we can add the following styles to your style sheet to target the credit:
+- Now that we've defined it, we can add the following styles to your style sheet to target that specific `<p>` tag:

 ```css
 .credit {